 More Seville Travel Tips & Resources

 Eat Sweets Made By Nuns: All throughout Spain you’ll find nuns making and selling sweet treats to help fund their convents.
 Within Seville, you’ll find a handful of convents that partake in this tradition.
 Many of these nuns are cloistered (i.e. they don’t have contact with the public) so you have to order through a revolving door where you can’t see them.

 - Convento de San Leandro: These nuns are famous for one thing — their Yemas de San Leandro (pastry made from sugar, lemon juice, and egg yolks).
 See on Google Maps.

 - Convento de Santa Paula: They sell a variety of jams, cookies, and other sweets from their courtyard.
 See on Google Maps.

-- Convento de Santa Inés: They sell a variety of baked good from their courtyard.
+- Convento de Santa Inés: They sell a variety of baked goods from their courtyard.
 See On Google Maps.

 - See More: Check out this post from Devour Tours about Seville’s Best Convents for Cookies.

 Visit A Secret Bar in a Grocery Store: When you walk into Casa Moreno you’ll find yourself in an old school grocery store (the oldest of its kind in Seville).
 But if you keep walking to the back you’ll find a secret bar that’s full of locals enjoying cold beers and simple taps.